Detailed Guide forLifeguards, Ski Patrol, and Other Recreational Protective Service Workers in San Diego County

 Lifeguards and Ski Patrol Workers generally work outdoors in weather conditions that vary according to their job.
 In order to protect themselves from extreme weather conditions they should wear sunscreen, sunglasses, and appropriate clothing.
 They need to be in good physical condition in order to lift, carry, or pull someone to safety.

 Lifeguards and Ski Patrol Workers usually wear a uniform to distinguish themselves from visitors.
 Some employers may provide uniforms at no cost or may provide money to purchase one.
 These jobs are seasonal.
 Lifeguards are likely to only be employed during the summer months, while Ski Patrol Workers generally work during the winter months when ski resorts are open.
 Due to the seasonal nature of this occupation, some workers may be required to work weekends and holidays.

 These jobs may appeal to those who enjoy working outdoors, and who like activities that include practical, hands-on problems and solutions.
 Those who enjoy communicating with, assisting, and being of service to people, might also like this type of work.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Lifeguards, Ski Patrol, and Other Service Workers in California is $28,084 annually, or $13.50 hourly.
-The median wage for Lifeguards, Ski Patrol, and Other Service Workers in San Diego County is $32,010 annually, or $15.39 hourly.
+The median wage in 2016 for Lifeguards, Ski Patrol, and Other Service Workers in California was $28,084 annually, or $13.50 hourly.
+The median wage for Lifeguards, Ski Patrol, and Other Service Workers in San Diego County was $32,010 annually, or $15.39 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Lifeguards and Ski Patrol Workers generally do not receive health insurance, vacation or sick leave, or retirement plans.